Tyler-Edwards-E/raging-download/README.md

-# StreetFighterV-Data-Analysis
+# Raging Download
+## Implementing in-depth data analysis to fighting games matches.

 Data analysis of 12 SFV matches between Daigo and Tokido using Tableau.

-Example of data analysis possible with [Raging Download](https://github.com/Tyler-Edwards-E/Raging-Download)

 The "DvT.csv" dataset was collected manually by watching a [video of the matches](https://youtu.be/LLPUW1IAGwY) and recording each action.